We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

-These are podcast-only feeds suitable for submission to podcast directories such as Apple Podcasts, Google Podcasts, and Spotify.
-You will only see the default podcast feed unless advanced settings are enabled (Podcast Channels, Category Podcasting, Post Type Podcasting, Taxonomy Podcasting).
+This is where you’ll find the feeds on your site that are specifically set up for podcasting, making them suitable for submission to directories such as Apple Podcasts, Google Podcasts, Spotify and more.
+You’ll see the default podcast feed, but you can enable advanced settings such as Podcast Channels, Category Podcasting, Post Type Podcasting and Taxonomy Podcasting for more options.

 Do not allow other plugins to modify podcast feeds